ToulBoy/cartosi/README.md

 ## Tech

-Cartos is composed by a RESTFull service and a HTML/JS/CSS interface build with angularjS:
+CartoSI is composed by a RESTFull service and a HTML/JS/CSS interface build with angularjS:

 * [RESTEasy] - RESTEasy is a JBoss project that provides various frameworks to help you build RESTful Web Services and RESTful Java applications.
 * [AngularJS] - HTML enhanced for web apps!